How to :: Create a Data Model¶

-Usually, you want to analyze your data with different temporality.
+Usually, you want to analyze your data through different temporalities.

-First, you can have different period type : YTD ou Current Period for example
+First, you can have different period types : YTD or Current Period for example

-Then, you can get different date type : Quarter, Month, Day, Week for example
+Then, you can get different date types : Quarter, Month, Day, Week for example

-After setting all that, you can pick a specific date you want to look at : Q3, April, 22nd of May 2019, or Week 35
+After setting this up, you can pick a specific date you want to look at : Q3, April, 22nd of May 2019, or Week 35

-📝For example, check the time requester on top of the dashboard : you can set up period type and associated period.
+📝For example, check the date requester on top of the dashboard : you can set up a period type and an associated period.

 What you want to get in your data is :